Jamazi4/bimcat/node-notes.md

 shift select
 combo inputs are working in new vector node!

+### --09-07-2025--

+combo added to vector and plane, some more cosmetics making nodes bigger. two burning things are - transform node and conditional input slot

 ## General

 the problems to solve can be divided into two categories: